-Study independently, around your own schedule, wherever you are in the world.
+Study online, around your own schedule, wherever you are in the world.

 Study on campus in London and the South East with one of our independent member institutions and experience London life.

 Study full-time or part-time with the support of a local teaching centre.